Normalized Yamabe flow on manifolds with bounded geometry: Short-time existence of the Yamabe flow

 \section{Short-time existence of the Yamabe flow}

-Consider a $\Phi$-manifold $(M,g_{\Phi})$ of dimension $m\geq 3$ and set $\eta := (m-2)/4$.
-We write $\Delta_\Phi$ for the negative Laplace Beltrami operator of $(M,g_{\Phi})$.
+Consider a manifold with bounded geometry $(M,g_{0})$ of dimension $m\geq 3$ and set $\eta := (m-2)/4$.
+We write $\Delta_{g_{0}}$ for the negative Laplace Beltrami operator of $(M,g_{0})$.
 In this section we construct a short-time solution to the Yamabe flow equation \eqref{yf-u} of the conformal factor

-We plan to construct a solution as a fixed point in of a contraction in $C^{k+2,\alpha}_{\Phi}(M\times [0,T])$ and some short time $T>0$.
+We plan to construct a solution as a fixed point of a contraction in $C^{k+2,\alpha}(M\times [0,T])$ and some short time $T>0$.
 We assume below that $k=0$, since the general case follows the $k=0$ case verbatim.
-We write $u=1+v$ and obtain from \eqref{transformed2} an equation for $v$
+We write $u=1+v$ and obtain from \eqref{transformed2} an equation for $v$: